Transjakarta: Retired fleet

+The retired Hino bus fleet belonging to Perum DAMRI has been sold to another company.

-The Mercedes-Benz OH and Hino RG air-conditioned buses operated in Corridor 1 are painted red and yellow, with a picture of a young brahminy kite, which looks similar to a bald eagle grasping a tree branch with three salaks on it.
-The buses use special fuel which is (a mix of diesel and biodiesel).
-For Corridors 2 (bus colours: blue and white) and 3 (bus colours: yellow and red), the buses are CNG-fueled Daewoo buses imported from South Korea.
-Corridors 4, 5 and 6 used Grey Daewoo and Hyundai CNG buses, with Komodo and Huanghai articulated buses dedicated for Corridor 5.
-Grey Hino CNG buses are used for Corridors 7 and 8.
-Corridors 9 and 10 used Red coloured Hyundai and Komodo articulated buses, whilst Corridor 11 uses red Inobus articulated buses.
+During the early years of Transjakarta, buses were colour-coded, and each type was assigned to a specific corridor.
+The Mercedes-Benz OH and Hino RG air-conditioned buses operating in Corridor 1 were painted red and yellow, with a picture of a young brahminy kite, resembling a bald eagle grasping a tree branch with three salaks.
+The buses used a special fuel blend of diesel and biodiesel.
+For Corridors 2 (bus colours: blue and white) and 3 (bus colours: yellow and red), the buses were CNG-fueled Daewoo buses imported from South Korea.
+Corridors 4, 5 and 6 used Grey Daewoo and Hyundai CNG buses, with Komodo and Huanghai articulated buses dedicated to Corridor 5.
+Grey Hino CNG buses were used for Corridors 7 and 8.
+Corridors 9 and 10 used red-coloured Hyundai and Komodo articulated buses, whilst Corridor 11 used red Inobus articulated buses.
 Corridor 12 used to use red coloured Ankai and Inobus buses as well.
-Due to various coach builders being involved and design tweaks applied over time, the exterior and interior appearance, quality, and comfort varies between buses operating in the same corridor.
-Seats in old buses face the aisle to optimise passengers' movement during rush hours.
-Older buses were equipped with folding or hydraulic sliding doors, while newer units were equipped with swing doors.
+All older buses featured a side-facing seat configuration.
+They had folding or hydraulic sliding doors, while newer units had swing doors.

-In August 2011, Transjakarta operator installed cameras on one bus for a trial period.
-The plan is to install four cameras on each bus gradually in efforts to improve services such as to inform passengers waiting for buses about how crowded approaching buses are, and to prevent sexual harassment.
+In August 2011, Transjakarta installed cameras on one bus for a trial period.
+The plan was to gradually install four cameras on each bus to improve services, such as informing passengers waiting for buses about how crowded approaching buses were and preventing sexual harassment.